These Pimple Patches Have Eradicated The Zits Of Over 86,000 Reviewers

-As a longtime acne-haver and professional beauty person, I've been around the block when it comes to sussing out what actually works to clear my skin from what doesn't do much of anything.
-One tried-and-true pimple product that I personally swear by is Hero Cosmetics' Mighty Patch Original, a clear hydrocolloid dot that draws out gunk from your pores for quick healing.
+As a longtime acne-haver and professional beauty person, I've been around the block when it comes to sussing out what actually works to clear my skin from what doesn't do much of anything — and one tried-and-true pimple product that I personally swear by is Hero Cosmetics' Mighty Patch Original, a clear hydrocolloid dot that draws out gunk from your pores for quick healing.
 In short, the stuff works — and insanely effing well, might I add.
-Tthis is far from an under-the-radar secret find, however: In fact, the product has racked up over 86,000 reviews on Amazon, skyrocketing it to bestseller status among Amazon's beauty and personal care products.
+However, this is far from an under-the-radar secret find: In fact, the product has racked up over 86,000 reviews on Amazon in the US, skyrocketing it to bestseller status on Amazon's Beauty & Personal Care landing page.

 Advertisement